 The purpose of a screen saver: Preventing screen burn

 If you displayed the same image on a cathode ray tube nonstop for a long period of time, it damaged the monitor.
-This problem had a name: screen burn.
+This problem had a name: screen burn, or CRT burn in.

 To keep the image from being permanently etched into the monitor, you needed to change the image from time to time.
 Usually, 30-60 minutes was often enough, and all you really needed to do was change the colors.